Research Excellence Awards

 Ian G. Beasley, Leon N. Davies (2012).
 Susceptibility to pattern glare following stroke.
 Journal of Neurology 259 (9), 1832-1839.

-for research on the performance of UK optometrists in evaluating the appearance of optic disc images
+Awarded for research looking at the performance of UK optometrists in evaluating the appearance of optic disc images

 This study, funded by the iPRO Small Grants Scheme, investigated the performance of UK optometrists in evaluating the appearance of optic disc images for the presence of glaucoma.